Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

-As stated above, this is a perfect deformation-obstruction theory.
+As stated above, this virtual tangent bundle comes from a perfect deformation-obstruction theory.
 This allows one to construct a virtual structure sheaf ${\mathcal{O}}_{\rm{vir}}$ \cite{BF}.
 The virtual structure sheaf is a K-theoretic analog of the virtual fundamental class in cohomology.
 It was first proposed by Kontsevich in \cite{10.1007/978-1-4612-4264-2_12} and then identified in \cite{BF}.
 The virtual structure sheaf was used in Y.P.
 Lee's original approach to quantum K-theory via moduli spaces of stable maps \cite{YPLee}.
 Later its construction was extended to greater generality in \cite{CFK}.

 Having said this, we want to stress that we will only be doing computations with the virtual structure sheaf by using virtual localization formulas, meaning that the provided formula for the virtual tangent bundle is enough for all the computations of this paper.